odoo/documentation/inventory/settings/products/packages.rst

 The package is the physical container in which you put one or several product.

-By default, Odoo does not take into account the use of it.
+By default, Twenty20 does not take into account the use of it.

 Once you activate the option, you will be able to manage one or several packages when doing your transfers.